GESoftware-CF/uaa/docs/UAA-Alias-Entities.md

 If this shadow user has an alias, ...
 - *alias entities enabled:* the updated properties are propagated to the alias.
 - *alias entities disabled:* only the user itself is updated, the alias user is left unchanged.
-  - the alias properties are not changed - original and alias user still reference each other
+  - the alias properties are not changed — the original and alias user will still reference each other

 ### OpenID Connect: Communication to the IdP via Private Key JWT